What Is Lower Eyelid Surgery?

 Full pricing guide — Blepharoplasty Toronto Cost →Why an ASOPRS Surgeon?

 The lower eyelid is one of the most unforgiving anatomical zones in the face.
 A millimetre of malposition affects eyelid function.
-Overcorrection of fat can leave persistent hollowing that is difficult to revise.
-The proximity to the globe demands a surgeon whose entire training has been built around this anatomy — not one for whom eyelid surgery is only an occasional focus.
+Overcorrection of fat can leave permanent hollowing.
+The proximity to the globe demands a surgeon whose entire training has been built around this anatomy — not one for whom eyelid surgery is one offering among dozens.

 | Training Background | Eyelid Focus | Ocular Training | ASOPRS |